rbotafogo/galaaz/blogs/gknit/gknit.md

 One of the nice aspects of Galaaz on GraalVM, is that variables and functions defined in R, can be easily accessed from Ruby.
 This next chunk, reads data from R and uses the 'redef_fun' function defined previously.
-To access an R variable from Ruby the '~' function shoud be applied to the Ruby symbol representing the R variable.
+To access an R variable from Ruby the '~' function should be applied to the Ruby symbol representing the R variable.
 Since the R variable is called 'r_vec', in Ruby, the symbol to acess it is ':r_vec' and thus '~:r_vec' retrieves the value of the variable.